Disability Evaluation Under Social Security

 - attending and completing tasks;

 - moving about and manipulating objects;

 - the consultant 's consideration, and some explanation or comment on, the claimant's major complaint(s) and any other abnormalities found during the history and examination or reported from the laboratory tests.
 The history, examination, evaluation of laboratory test results, and the conclusions will represent the information provided by the consultant who signs the report.

 Evidence Relating to Symptoms

 In developing evidence of the effects of symptoms, such as pain, shortness of breath, or fatigue, on a claimant's ability to function, SSA investigates all avenues presented that relate to the complaints.
-These include information provided by treating and other sources regarding:
+These include evidence about:

 - the claimant's daily activities;

 - the location, duration, frequency, and intensity of the pain or other symptom;